heinlein/ami-search/README.md

 usage: ami-search -d distro [-n num] [-p profile] [-r region] [-s]

--d specifies distribution; currently valid arguments: amazon, amazon2, centos6, centos7, freebsd11, or ubuntu1604 [REQUIRED]
+-d specifies distribution; currently valid arguments: amazon, amazon2, centos6, centos7, freebsd11, rhel, or ubuntu1604 [REQUIRED]
 -n the maximum number of results to list.
 Default is 4.
 -p specifies a profile in your ~/.aws/credentials file.
 Uses the default profile if none is specified.